STOMP

 Future Considerations

-This collaboration taught me how to adapt the design to the realities of 3D print manufacturing without losing the playful simplicity that inspired my product design process.
-I expanded my technical vocabulary, and strengthened my cross-disciplinary communication, and rapid-prototyping skills.
+This collaboration taught me how to adapt the design to the realities of manufacturing, and expanded my technical vocabulary, and rapid-prototyping skills.
 The outcome was the best of both worlds: ergonomic and boldly rooted in the way real people move through Vancouver.
+Next steps include further iteration on the fabric body, to make the shoe more durable when hiking.

 Next